Advance Appliance Ltd

 Warning: This part of the job means reaching into an area where sharp objects could be hiding.
 Always proceed with caution and wear a good pair of protective gloves.

 After removing the filters, you can usually access the top of the chopper or pump impeller from inside the tub.
 You may need to remove a plastic cover, often held by a screw or two, to get a clear view.
-For deeper repairs, understanding different screws and clips is helpful.
-This practical guide to fasteners and fittings is a great resource.

 Once the cover is off, carefully feel around with your fingers.
 You’re searching for anything hard—a piece of glass, a chicken bone, or a lost utensil.
 The impeller looks like a small fan; if it can’t spin freely, it will grind.
 If your dishwasher has stopped working on top of making noise, the problem might be related.
 Our guide on troubleshooting a dishwasher that’s not working can help with next steps.